 Now that restaurant operators are deciding on how and when to reopen, they need to get that information out quickly and efficiently.

 Email marketing is the way to reach the masses.

 If someone has already subscribed to your email list, chances are they’re already loyal to your small business, making them an easy target to drive business to your place.

 Send out a marketing email highlighting the safety measures you’re taking for reopening, what menu items will be available, how dining on-premise will operate, and hours of operation.

 Just like with your website, it’s equally as essential to provide off-premise options for diners who may still be a little wary.
 Consider incentivizing diners with promo codes to drive more online orders.

-Make sure that your email has a clear call-to-action that links (drives) the subscriber to your website to convert them into a paying customer.
+Make sure your email has a clear call-to-action link (drives) the subscriber to your website to convert them into a paying customer.

 If you’re a bar here in Louisiana (other than a Daquiri Shop), you can’t offer takeout and delivery, but you can still leverage your email list to quickly and efficiently reach your customers.